GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 #### Race conditions

+While reentrancy is less of an issue on NEAR (or, arguably, even impossible) because of the asynchronous execution model, it exchanges one problem for another: asynchronous transactions have to deal with race conditions.

+Imagine an NFT-gated contract.
+One way to implement this restriction would be for the contract to check the owner of the NFT before executing an action.
+However, this check alone is insufficient, because it is possible for the NFT to be transferred away from the user in between the ownership check and the execution of the action.
+So, it might be better to implement NFT-gating via locking, escrow, or temporary transfers.

 ### Account keys

 Zero or more access keys may be attached to a NEAR account, in addition to zero or one smart contract.
 Access keys are either _full-access_ or _function call_ keys.
-Full access keys may sign transactions containing any of the 9 (TODO: check number) NEAR operations[^nearops] acting upon the associated NEAR account.
+Full access keys may sign transactions containing any of the 9 NEAR operations[^nearops] acting upon the associated NEAR account.
 Function call keys may only sign transactions containing the `FunctionCall` action.

-[^nearops]: `AddKey`, `DeleteKey`, `CreateAccount`, `DeleteAccount`, `Transfer`, `Deploy`, `FunctionCall`, `Stake`, `DelegateCall` TODO: check
+[^nearops]: `CreateAccount`, `DeleteAccount`, `AddKey`, `DeleteKey`, `Transfer`, `DeployContract`, `FunctionCall`, `Stake`, `DelegateActions`.
+See [documentation](https://docs.near.org/concepts/protocol/transaction-anatomy#actions).

 Function call keys are additionally parameterized: